 Gartner status - the vendor or providers placement in the Gartner's Magic quadrant for the industry.

 Form factor - appliance is delivered on physical, virtual or white boxes (uCPE).

 Firewall - basic, stateful at layer 7 or advanced next generation with anti-malware, IDS (Intrusion Detection Systems), IPS (Intrusion Protection System), content filtering, sandbox.

 WAN optimisation - features to accelerate app performance such as TCP optimisation, caching, deduplication and compression.

 Traffic handling - may be based on sessions or per-packet.

 Cloud app path selection - how the solution measures application performance for making decisions for apps such as SaaS.
 4G/5G - support for LTE, 4G and 5G.

 1. What is Versa's SD WAN solution?

-The Versa solution is a relative newcomer to the SD WAN space, their solution is already listed as a Visionary within the Gartner magic quadrant.
-The Versa architecture is edge-based physical hardware with Cloud based management.
-Versa is perceived to be a simple solution to activate sites with mobile application support, next-generation Firewall security and WiFI access (WAP).
+The Versa solution is a relative newcomer to the Software defined space, their solution is already listed as a Visionary within the Gartner magic quadrant.
+The Versa SD WAN architecture is edge-based physical hardware with Cloud based network management.
+Versa is perceived to be a simple solution to activate branch locations and other sites with mobile application support, next-generation Firewall security and WiFI access (WAP).

 2. What is Aryaka's SD WAN solution?